 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Aker Carbon Capture, headquartered in Norway, reported total carbon emissions of approximately 17,191,000 kg CO2e across all scopes.
-This includes 300 kg CO2e from Scope 1 emissions, 52,000 kg CO2e from Scope 2 (market-based), and a significant 17,191,000 kg CO2e from Scope 3 emissions, which primarily stem from purchased goods and services (16,436,000 kg CO2e) and business travel (675,000 kg CO2e).
-The company has set ambitious climate commitments, aiming to capture 10 million tonnes of CO2 annually by 2025.
-Additionally, Aker Carbon Capture is targeting carbon net negative status by 2030, exceeding the current guidelines set by the Science-Based Targets initiative (SBTi).
-They also plan to improve the carbon intensity of their products by 50% by 2030 for both Scope 1 and Scope 2 emissions.
-Aker Carbon Capture is committed to achieving net-zero emissions by 2050, with interim targets established for various scopes.
-Their initiatives reflect a strong commitment to reducing their carbon footprint and contributing to global climate goals.
+In 2023, Aker Carbon Capture, headquartered in Norway, reported total carbon emissions of approximately 17,194,000 kg CO2e across all scopes.
+This includes 300 kg CO2e from Scope 1, 52,000 kg CO2e from Scope 2 (market-based), and a significant 17,194,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals that purchased goods and services account for about 16,436,000 kg CO2e, while business travel contributes approximately 675,000 kg CO2e.
+Aker Carbon Capture has set ambitious climate commitments, aiming to improve the carbon intensity of its products by 50% by 2030 for both Scope 1 and Scope 2 emissions.
+Additionally, the company has secured contracts to capture 10 million tonnes of CO2 annually by 2025, demonstrating a strong commitment to reducing its overall carbon footprint.
+Furthermore, Aker Carbon Capture is targeting carbon net negative status by 2030, surpassing the current guidelines set by the Science-Based Targets initiative (SBTi).
+The company is committed to achieving net-zero emissions across all scopes by 2050, with its near-term targets reflecting a proactive approach to climate action.
+Aker Carbon Capture's initiatives underscore its dedication to sustainability and its role in combating climate change within the construction and engineering sector.

 Access structured emissions data, company-specific emission factors, and source documents